Skip to content

 Karma Nirvana - support for victims of 'honour-based' abuse.
 Their helpline is free and confidential and open Monday to Friday, 9am to 5pm 0800 5999 247

-Men’s Advice Line - confidential help and support for men experiencing domestic violence from a partner, ex-partner or from other family members.
+Men’s Advice Line - confidential help and support for men experiencing domestic abuse from a partner, ex-partner or from other family members.
+Their helpline is open Monday to Friday, 10am to 5pm.
 Freephone 0808 801 0327.

 What is domestic abuse?